k-l-dixon/k-l-dixon.github.io/essays/Do_or_Do_Not:_Implementing_Organizational_Coding_Standards.md

 layout: essay
 type: essay
 published: true
-title: Do or Do Not: Implementing Organizational Coding Standards
+title: Do Or Do Not: Implementing Organizational Coding Standard
 # All dates must be YYYY-MM-DD format!
 date: 2022-02-09
 labels:
   - Software Engineering
   - Learning
-  - Coding Standards
+  - Coding Standard
 ---

 ## Coding Standards